kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That is not a minor packaging detail.
 It demonstrates the architecture of machine-facing version knowledge.

-## Versioned Skills Can Make Framework Evolution Safer
+## Versioned Skills Can Make Framework Evolution Safer { #versioned-skills-make-framework }

 Imagine: